crackedasphalt/crackedasphalt.github.io/_pages/terms.md

  - no-sidebar
 ---

+# The Forest Boundary: Our Terms and Policies

+At Cracked Asphalt Studio, we value transparency and clarity in all aspects of our interactions with our visitors, customers, and community.
+Our Terms page outlines the terms and conditions that govern the use of our website, products, and services.
+By accessing or using any part of our website, you agree to comply with these terms.
+Please take a moment to review the following terms carefully.

+If you have any questions or concerns about our terms and conditions, please don't hesitate to contact us at hello@crackedasphalt.com.
+Thank you for your interest in Cracked Asphalt Studio, and we hope you enjoy your journey with us.

 ## Privacy Policy

 Cracked Asphalt Studio operates the website www.crackedasphalt.com.
 This policy outlines how we collect, use, and share personal information from visitors to the site.